 (4) The payment of an adjustment assistance grant is to be charged to the Taxi Industry Development Account.

-[Section 30M inserted by No. 29 of 2016 s.
+[Section 30M inserted: No. 29 of 2016 s.
 6.]

 Part 4 — General

 31. Authorised officers, designation of

 The Director General may designate any officer of the department as an authorised officer, and may otherwise appoint as many authorised officers as he or she considers necessary for the purposes of this Act.